TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 Which Docstrings Are Examined?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The module docstring, and all function, class and method docstrings are searched.
+The module docstring, and all function, kundi and method docstrings are searched.
 Objects imported into the module are not searched.

-In addition, if ``M.__test__`` exists and "is true", it must be a dict, and each entry maps a (string) name to a function object, class object, or string.
+In addition, if ``M.__test__`` exists and "is true", it must be a dict, and each entry maps a (string) name to a function object, kundi object, or string.
-Function and class object docstrings found from ``M.__test__`` are searched, and strings are treated as if they were docstrings.
+Function and kundi object docstrings found kutoka ``M.__test__`` are searched, and strings are treated as if they were docstrings.
 In output, a key ``K`` in ``M.__test__`` appears with name ::